Remapping the Rover MEMS3 ECU

 the memory locations of each of the actual tables.
 The ECU appears to identify

-for each table in my application.
-So for a given firmware version, across
+identifier for each table in my application.
+So for a given firmware version,

-multiple different maps, for example the table at index position 10 will always
+across multiple different maps, for example the table at index position 10 will

-have the same function.
-It may appear at different addresses depending on the
+always have the same function.
+It may appear at different addresses depending

-sizes of the other tables in the map, but it will always be pointed to by the
+on the sizes of the other tables in the map, but it will always be pointed to

 same function may appear at a different index, however they are broadly